 Address: Plantage Kerklaan 61, 1018 CX Amsterdam, Netherlands

-Verzetsmuseum Amsterdam (Dutch Resistance Museum) is a must-see for those interested in the Dutch resistance to Nazi, Germany during World War II.
-The museum does an excellent job of exploring the various aspects of the resistance, from intelligence gathering to domestic sabotage.
+Verzetsmuseum Amsterdam (Dutch Resistance Museum) is a must-see for those interested in the Dutch resistance to Nazi Germany during World War II.
+The museum does an excellent job of exploring the various aspects of the opposition, from intelligence gathering to domestic sabotage.

 See Related: Best Parks in Amsterdam to Visit

 13. Museo Storico Italiano della Guerra

 The Museo Storico Italiano della Guerra, or Italian War History Museum, is a military history museum located in the Castle of Rovereto in the Trentino province of northern Italy.
-The Museum is often regarded as the most important Italian museum dedicated to the analysis of conflicts, from the modern age to the contemporary.
+The Museum is often regarded as the most important Italian museum dedicated to analyzing conflicts from the modern age to the contemporary.

 14. Army Museum (Brasov)